Recently, after upgrading to WordPress 5.3, many people's websites have encountered issues, such as

 For detailed methods, please refer to:

-Solution for Forcing WordPress Image Uploads to be Cropped to 2560 Pixels Method 4: Downgrade to an Older Version of WordPressMany believe it's a compatibility issue between WordPress 5.3 and some server components, which can be resolved by downgrading to an older version.
+Solution for WordPress Forced Image Cropping to 2560 Pixels Method 4: Downgrade to an Older Version of WordPressMany believe it is a compatibility issue between WordPress 5.3 and some server components, which can be resolved by downgrading to an older version.
 If you wish to downgrade, you can use the following method:

 Other potentially useful methods (untested):1.
-Enable PHP's mbstring extension.
-For cPanel Shared Hosting, enter the cPanel, find the PHP version in the software section, and check mbstring.
+Enable the mbstring extension for PHP.
+For cPanel shared hosting, enter the cPanel panel, find the PHP version in the software section, and check mbstring.
 2. For nginx, try increasing the value of the client_max_body_size attribute.
-3. For apache, try modifying the MaxRequestLen parameter in /etc/apache2/mods-enabled/fcgid.conf.
+3. For Apache, try modifying the MaxRequestLen parameter in /etc/apache2/mods-enabled/fcgid.conf.

 AddHandler fcgid-script .fcgi